roman-milk/roman-milk.github.io/family-troubles.md

+===

- ****** Family Troubles Ch.
-02 ****** byStoryTeller07© "No, I can't take dad.
+"No, I can't take dad.
 He and grandmother don't get on.
 Besides, he's gone missing too.
 I'll leave now, and mom can catch me up.
 I don't want to be stuck with her for three hours driving home.
 She'll lecture me all the way.
 I'll be a lot quicker too, she drives so careful.
 That should be her middle name, careful," Dianne commented.

  "See you when you get back," he said, and blew her a kiss down the phone.